-The members of the Board of Directors are collectively responsible for the work of the Board committees, thus the board committees are internal to the board.
-Further, the Danish Act on Registered and State-Authorised Public Accountants (revisorloven) specifies the areas for which the Audit Committee is responsible.
-For these reasons the Board of Directors has decided not to publish terms of reference on the Company's website.
-The members of the board committees and information on their independence appear on the Company's website and in the Annual Report.
+The members of the Board of Directors are collectively responsible for the work of the Board committees, thus the Board committees are internal to the board.
+Further, the Danish Act on Approved Auditors and Audit firms(revisorloven) specifies the areas for which the Audit Committee is responsible.
+For these reasons, the Board of Directors has decided not to publish terms of reference on the Company's website.
+The members of the Board committees and information on their independence appear on the Company's website and in the Annual Report.
 The website also provides information on the number of meetings.
 The Company therefore complies partly with the recommendation.